zatcham/tscipherlib/README.md

 cdecode(array,key)
 this expects an integer array (array) and an integer (key), and will output a text string with the decrypted text.

+cdecodeh(text,key)
+This expects a string (hex) and an integer (key), and will output a text string with the decrypted text in non-hex format.

 you can run it standalone to test its functionality, and the effectiveness of the cipher. it will print the string "hello", followed by a plot of # symbols to test the randomness of the cipher.